sine-fdn/polytune/docs/src/protocol.md

 - `p_eval`: The party responsible for evaluating the circuit.
 - `p_own`: The index of the current party executing the protocol.
 - `p_out`: The indices of parties who receive the output.
+- `tmp_dir` - An optional directory path where Polytune will store indermediate data if provided.
+This improves peak memory consumption.

 **Usage Scenario**: This is a low-level functionality with both inputs and outputs being vectors of bits.
 The `mpc` function is used when each party participates in an actual MPC execution, but usually accompanied by higher-level functions to translate data structures to/from their bit-level representations.
 We provide numerous example usages in the `examples` directory, and in our simulation example, `simulate_mpc`, in the `tests` directory.